Why All Fate Systems Can Be Translated Into One Another

 Here's what translatability reveals:

-• All fate systems map the same reality (temporal rhythms, archetypes, consciousness)
+• All fate systems calculate the same constants (temporal rhythms, archetypes, consciousness)

-• Translation is possible because the underlying patterns are universal
+• Translation is possible because the underlying constants are universal

-• Using multiple systems = multiple perspectives on one truth
+• Using multiple methods = multiple calculations validating the same truth

 This is not cultural relativism.
-This is universal structure expressed through different languages.
+This is universal constants calculated through different methods.

 Practice: Cross-System Translation